leez7onefl/Fine-Tuning_for_DevOps_processes/README.md

 - axis 1 : Batch size - How many examples we have
 - axis 2 : 2 here - Question / Answer
-- axis 3 : The depth of the embeddings library for the machine - The sentences for a human
+- axis 3 : The dimension of the embeddings library for the machine - The sentences for a human

 ## References